ogbigboss/how-i-got-my-netflix-show-cancelled/DRAFT.md

 ### Draft

-> "You'd be surprised how often covert operatives pose as international men of mystery.
-Fantasies about glamarous covert ops can be extremely useful to exploit.
-Though, some secret agent fantasies are more useful than others." - Jeffrey Donovan narrating as Michael Westen from USA Network's _Burn Notice_
+> "Figuring out if a car is tailing you is mostly about driving like you're an idiot.
+You speed up, slow down, signal one way, turn the other.
+Of course, ideally, you're doing this without your mother in the car." - Jeffrey Donovan narrating as Michael Westen from USA Network's _Burn Notice_

 I honestly wasn't sure what was more dissapointing with Vouch: that they had "woopsie-daisied" their way into putting me under what felt like a federal investigation of some sort, or that they told half the damn company that I was under some kind of investigation like it was gossip, and asked them to try and "trigger" me in meetings to see how I'd respond to things like the "Sandanistas."